Korean War Legacy Project

 Korea Then and Now

 Duane Trowbridge discusses the changes he noted upon his return to Korea in 2010.
-He shares differences between how Korea was and how it has changed.
+He marvels at the differences between how Korea was and what it had become.
 He expresses his amazement in the quick growth not only of the people but of the infrastructure, including roads and buildings.

 Tags: Hangang (River),Impressions of Korea,Modern Korea,Physical destruction,South Koreans